jumpnow/jumpnowtek-site/_posts/2014-10-20-Add-golang-support-to-a-Yocto-build.md

 You can use it as a template for your own programs.

-I'm going to create a new image recipe to add *go-helloworld* too, but you could also just add the package too an existing image recipe's *IMAGE_INSTALL*.
+I'm going to create a new image recipe to add the *go-helloworld* package.
+You could also just add the package to an existing image recipe's *IMAGE_INSTALL*.

 I'm using an existing *console-image* recipe to configure the bulk of the system.